repeaterjs/repeater/docs/07_combinators.md

 ## `Repeater.latest`

-`Repeater.latest` takes an iterable of async iterators and returns a repeater which yields an array of latest values from each iterator whenever any of the iterators yields a value.
+`Repeater.latest` takes an iterable of async iterators and returns a repeater which yields an array of the latest values from each iterator whenever any of them yields a value.
 This method is similar to merge, except that it allows you to compare values from each iterator against each other.
-The first result of this iterator will not resolve until all iterators resolve at least once.
+The first call to `next` on this iterator will not resolve until all iterators resolve at least once.

 ```js
 import { Repeater } from "@repeaterjs/repeater";